 After an engine change and several other needed repairs the VC10 was ferried back to Brize Norton a few days later.

 During an early morning flight for XV108, the plan was to plug into one of the baskets of a 216 Squadron Tristar tanker.
-While doing this the crew encountered a 'hard hose', a condition that sets up a bow wave in the refuelling hose that move along the hose.
+While doing this the crew encountered a 'hard hose', a condition that sets up a bow wave in the refuelling hose that moves along the hose.
 This could be either due to a technical issue that prevented the HDU on the Tristar from taking in the hose or a hard contact from the pilot flying XV108.
 Either way, the result is that as the wave travels back down the hose it whips it up and down and in this case it wrenched the probe tip away from XV108's refuelling probe.
 The probe tip then struck the fuselage top just above the centre flight deck windown and for good measure put a dent in the tailplane leading edge as well.
 A patch repair was used to fix the dent in the fuselage and this is still visible on XV108's front fuselage at East Midlands Aeropark.